Try these 6 foods and drinks for a better night’s sleep

 - Walnuts pack a double punch.
 They contain both tryptophan and their own source of melatonin.

-- Salmon is not only a good source of protein and omega-3 fatty acids, but it’s rich in the vitamin B6.
-“The body actually uses this vitamin to make melatonin.”
+- Salmon is not only a good source of protein and omega-3 fatty acids, but it’s rich in vitamin B6.
 Other good fishes include cod, tuna and halibut.

 About the Author